glide112/SampleWebRTC/README.md

  -------------

 <b>Other useful info:</b><br>
- All of the API from sip.js can be used.<br>
+ All of the APIs from sip.js or Native WebRTC APIs (ex RTCPeerConnection, MediaStream, getUserMedia...) can be used.<br>
- For more details visit <a href="https://sipjs.com/api/0.7.0/">sip.js</a>.
+ For more sip.js visit <a href="https://sipjs.com/api/0.7.0/">sip.js</a>.
+ For more NativeAPIs visit <a href="https://webrtc.org/native-code/native-apis/">WebRTC</a>.

 ----------------------------------------------------